Though I was given a $20 credit to try Stitch Fix for free what follows is my honest Stitch Fix Review as a frugal, simple person.

 I am also super picky about what I am looking for in clothing with hem lengths, materials, etc. I doubted Stitch Fix would mesh with my frugal self who isn’t into fashion.

-**Try out Stitch Fix NOW for FREE and see if it’s right for you.**
+**Try out Stitch Fix NOW and see if it’s right for you.**

 Below you will find the Stitch Fix Style Quiz I took after creating my account, to give you an idea of how they decide what to put in your Fix for you.
 Then you’ll see what I received in my first box, what I honestly thought of each piece (sharing both positive and negative reviews), how much each Stitch Fix item cost, and if I think Stitch Fix is worth it or not as a frugal person.